 The Bay County Juvenile Home (BCJH) is operated under the Office of the Bay County Executive.
 The facility is licensed by the State of Michigan as a Child Caring Institution.
-The BCJH is a 29 bed co-ed, secure facility for youth between the ages of 10-17.
+The BCJH is a 29 bed co-ed, secure facility for youth between the ages of 10-17 (Youth under the age of 13 are only accepted under special circumstances with approval from the Director).
 The function of juvenile detention is to provide temporary care for youth requiring secure custody pending court and disposition or pending transfer to another jurisdiction or agency.
 Youth are admitted only by court order; voluntary placements can not be accepted.
 Bay County primarily houses Bay County youth.
-Out of county youth are accepted with approval at a per diem of $153.
-Intake Request Form
+Out of county youth are accepted with approval at a per diem of $170 to $185.
+Please see this memorandum regarding status offenders and violations of court orders.

 The BCJH was established to provide temporary care and services in secure and safe custody to juveniles ages 10-17 who are charged of a crime, adjudicated, pending court action or awaiting transfer to another facility and who cannot be served in an open setting.
 The Bay County Juvenile Home is committed to treating youth in a least restrictive manner which respects the individual while providing a safe and secure environment for all residents and staff.
 Basic purposes of the facility are to: